Kenichiwaa/Sketch-It-App/README.md

 ## Usage
 Create account or login.
-Game will start when two players join.
+Game will start when two players join. <br />
 Each player will have 30 seconds to guess the correct word.
-Players can message each other.
+Players can message each other. <br />
 Once player types the correct word, sides will switch and the canvas and word will be refreshed.

 ## Contributing